 The Panel has the opportunity to question and engage with the external auditor to discuss the accounting and administration arrangements for the Pension Fund and the Scheme.
 NCC's internal audit programme covers Pension Fund accounting functions.
-Internal and external audit provide the shared service pensions administration function.
+Internal and external audit provide participating in the Fund and, in particular, the need independent checks on the work of the officers and Training the shared service pensions administration function.